Handmade Mason Jar Gift Ideas

 decoupage ornament

-My friend Wendy at WM Design House is a pro at making these extremely popular chunky blankets.
-With a Hobby Lobby, Michaels, or Joann’s coupon, you can get the yarn for a bargain and knit a blanket to give as a gift.
-You can find Wendy’s DIY Workshop HERE
+My friend Amy from Amy Sadler Design is a pro at making these extremely popular chunky blankets.
+Keep your eye out for chunky yarn on sale and then knit a blanket to give as a gift.
+You can find Amy’s DIY Workshop HERE

 Personally, my idea of a great gift would be a chunky blanket and a beautiful mason jar candle.